Skip to content

 This is a full replacement β€” no framework code runs at all.
 Only use this if you need complete control over your shell setup.

-🌍 Key Environment Variables¢
+🌍 Key environment variables¢

 Variable Default Purpose